grnet/synnefo/docs/plankton-api-guide.rst

 The following is used when the response code is 200:

 ============================= ===================== ======== ======
-Response Header               Description           Plankton Glance
+Response Header               Description           Image    Glance
 ============================= ===================== ======== ======
 X-Image-Meta-Id               Unique img id         ✔        **✘**
 X-Image-Meta-Name             Img name              ✔        **✘**